Skills

 npx clawhub@latest install <skill-name>For example, to install the WayID identity card skill:

 npx clawhub@latest install whoareyouSkills are installed as folders in your agent’s project under skills/, each containing a SKILL.md file and metadata.
-Installed skills are tracked in .clawhub/lock.json.
+Installed skills are tracked in a lockfile so versions can be pinned.

 SKILL.md format